ligato/docs/docs/user-guide/arm64.md

 For a quick start with the VPP Agent, you can use pre-built Docker images with the Agent and VPP on [Dockerhub][dockerhub].

 1. Start the ETCD (and optionally Kafka) on your host (see below).
+!!! note
-Note: **The Agent in the pre-built Docker image will not start if it can't connect to both ETCD and Kafka, if used**.
+    The Agent in the pre-built Docker image will not start if it can't connect to both ETCD and Kafka, if used.

 2. Run VPP + VPP Agent in the Docker image:
 ```